 Yes.
 A custodial parent must attend the first medication evaluation with the child.
 This cannot be step-parent unless that person presents a document indicating the court has allowed him or her make medical decisions.
-Kelsey may allow older teens deemed to be competent minors to attend their medication checks by themselves after they are stable on medication, but this is at her discretion.
-For anyone twelve (12) and up, assume that a parent needs to attend until Kelsey says otherwise.
+The NP may allow older teens deemed competent minors to attend their medication checks by themselves after they are stable on medication, but this is at their discretion.
+For anyone twelve (12) and up, assume that a parent needs to attend.

 10) Can I use any pharmacy I want??

-Yes and no. As of June 1, 2019, we have elected Sigler Pharmacy at 4525 W 6th Street Lawrence, Kansas as our community partner.
-In the last five years we've found Sigler to be the most prompt and reliable pharmacy in Douglas County.
+Yes and no. We have elected Sigler Pharmacy at 4525 W 6th Street Lawrence, Kansas as our community partner.
+In the last six years we've found Sigler to be the most prompt and reliable pharmacy in Douglas County.
 Our goal in this partnership is to ensure you have a reputable, consistent, knowledgeable pharmacy team to help guide you through medication issues, from insurance delays to refill authorizations.
 These issues are not only frustrating and time-consuming they can lead to a lapse in medication use.
 In the event that an insurance-mandated prior authorization is required for a certain medication, some delays are unavoidable.
-However, it would be great if pharmacy staff fully explained insurance authorization processes, so clients felt less clueless about insurance coverage.
-It would also be great if the pharmacy promptly alerted you when a refill request was denied by me on account of you needing to be seen for an appointment.
-We expect that kind of service in a pharmecy, but it doesn't always go so smoothly.

 At Sigler, efficiency, stellar communication, professionalism, and flexibility are offered at each and every turn of the medication journey.
 High-quality care is their standard of practice.
 We encourage you to examine Sigler's website to learn more about the services they offer, including electronic refill requests through the Rx2Go app, free home delivery, prescription mailing, and bubble packing for those taking multiple medications and/or supplements.
 Sigler will also honor manufacturers and GoodRx coupons.

 You are free to select a different pharmacy.
-However, if you do so, we will only provide paper prescriptions, thus taking us out of the middle of an electronic prescription process that we cannot guarantee will work on any given transaction.
+However, if you do so, we may elect to provide only paper prescriptions, thus taking us out of the middle of an electronic prescription process that we cannot guarantee will work on any given transaction.
 Sigler allows us to feel confident in the electronic prescription process.
 If you elect a different pharmacy, and thus to use a paper script, you will need to be even more diligent in making and keeping your regular med-check appointments because we will not fill electronic prescription refills anywhere else.
-You will not be able to refill a prescription until you meet with Kelsey face-to-face and and take the paper script(s) with you.
+You will not be able to refill a prescription until you meet with the NP face-to-face and and take the paper script(s) with you.